 - Regularly observe lessons taught by the teacher candidate by engaging in appropriate, systematic use of the observation/feedback cycle.

-- Provide written feedback, on a regular basis using digital/paper anecdotal forms and submit documentation using E-Review software.
+- Provide written feedback, on a regular basis using digital/paper anecdotal forms and submit documentation using online platform.

 - Include suggestions for improvements under the “Recommended Follow-up” section on the anecdotal form.